release

 sh release.sh

-Optionally, a configuration file can be used customize the release
+Optionally, a configuration file can be used to customize the

 cd /usr/src/release